-customer Any person who has dealings with Council. unreasonable customer conduct Any behaviour by a current or former customer which, because of its nature or frequency, adversely impacts the health or safety of Council's staff, other service users and customers or the customer himself/herself, or the ability of Council to equitably utilise its resources to provide services to the community.
-Unreasonable customer conduct includes the following, as defined in of this policy: unreasonable demands unreasonable persistence unreasonable arguments unreasonable lack of cooperation, and unreasonable behaviour.
+Customer means any person who has dealings with Council.

+Unreasonable Customer Conduct means any behaviour (physical or via electronic methods) by a person which, because of its nature or frequency, adversely impacts the health or safety of Council's staff, Aldermen, other service users and customers, or the customer himself/herself, or the ability of Council to equitably utilise its resources to provide services to the community.

+Unreasonable customer conduct includes the following, as defined in of this policy:

+- unreasonable demands

+- unreasonable persistence

+- unreasonable arguments

+- unreasonable lack of cooperation, and

+- unreasonable behaviour.